-You can find details of waste collections which have been missed because of flooding, and what you should do if this has affected you on the Somerset Waste Partnership website (external link).
+You can find details of waste collections that have been missed because of flooding, and what you should do if this has affected you on the Somerset Waste Partnership website.

 If your property is already flooded you should contact the fire service.
-If you are concerned that your property could flood you should contact your local district council for information on sand bags:
+If you are concerned that your property could flood, you should contact your district council for information about sand bags:

 Insurance and flooding

-The Food Standards Agency (FSA) gives advice on issues relating to food safety after a flooding incident.
-The FSA website is linked to this website.
+The Food Standards Agency (FSA) gives advice on food safety after a flooding incident.

 - Do not enter moving water.
-Moving water 18 inches deep can knock an adult over.
+Moving water 18 inches or 45 centimetres deep can knock an adult over.

 - Be aware of the location of drain and manhole covers.
 Water pressure can lift them out of place leaving a hidden danger.

 - All flood water is potentially contaminated.
-Do not allow children to play in it and ensure that you wash yourself thoroughly if you have been in contact with flood water.
+Do not allow children to play in it and make sure you wash yourself thoroughly if you have been in contact with flood water.

-- Ensure where possible that drains and screens are clear of debris to allow water to flow away freely.
+- Make sure, where possible, that drains and screens are clear of debris to allow water to flow away freely.